Coleg2005/Coleg2005-worksheet-J3/worksheet-J3.md

       }
   }
   ```
+  It won't compile because the get_name method is private.

 ### 7. If we change the implementation of A to the following, what does the code below output?
   ``` java